Durganshu/PDE_SOLVER/README.md

     }

 "numerical_scheme" : The name of the iterative_method to be used.
-It can also contain "Unit Test".
+It can contain following values: "Four_point_stencil", "Eight_point_stencil", "Gauss_Seidel" and "Unit_test".

+"unit_test_method" : The name of the iterative_method to be used if "Unit_test" is selected.
+It can contain following values: "Four_point_stencil" or "Eight_point_stencil".

 "boundary_conditions" : All the inputs related to the boundary_conditions are to be supplied in this key.